xiaorui-ui/sample-react-app-2022/README.md

 6. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 7. You should see a page like this.
    ![Basic Page](public/images/BasicPage.png)
+   Do note that the page may take a while to load.
+Waiting for a few minutes to load is perfectly normal the first time you open the webpage.

 ### Navigating the code